rupali-codes/LinksHub/README.md

 ## Our Contributors ✨

 We would like to express our sincere gratitude to all the contributors who have helped make LinksHub an invaluable resource for developers.
 Without your contributions, this project wouldn't have been possible.
-Thank you for your time, effort, and dedication.
+Thank you so much for your time, efforts, and dedication.

 <a href="https://github.com/rupali-codes/LinksHub/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=rupali-codes/LinksHub" />